DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/CustomNewRecordPosition/description.md

 - *"last"*
 Navigate to the end of the dataset and insert a new row at the bottom.
 Does not apply in infinite scrolling mode.

 In this demo, you can use a drop-down menu to change the **newRowPosition** property value at runtime.
+To see how your choice affects the new record position, click the "Add a row" button in the toolbar.
 This demo also allows you to switch between the standard and virtual scrolling modes and see how the **newRowPosition** property works with them.

 If you want to position new records with more flexibility, you can specify a key before/after which a new record should be inserted.
 To do this, set the [insertBeforeKey](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/editing/changes/#insertBeforeKey) or [insertAfterKey](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/editing/changes/#insertAfterKey) property in the array of pending [changes](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/editing/changes/).
 In this demo, each row contains an "Add row" button that inserts a new row after the current row.
 The **insertAfterKey** property is used to implement this functionality.
 Review the button's **onClick** event handler for more information.